-NUA 103 Nursing Assistant Practicum1 cr. hr Prerequisite: Admission to the CNA program; concurrent enrollment in NUA 101 Introduces the student to the clinical setting with supervised practice of basic patient care.
+NUA 103 Nursing Assistant Practicum ......1 cr. hr.

+Prerequisite: Admission to the CNA program; Dual Credit in NUA 101

+Introduces the student to the clinical setting with supervised practice of basic patient care.
 The focus is on application of principles of patient care skills and developing competencies in the long-term care setting.
-Course is required for the CNA certificate 0 lecture hours, 3 clinical hours NUA 107 Physical Rehabilitation Aide Training2 cr. hr Prerequisite: Certified nursing assistant or consent of department This course will prepare the nursing assistant to provide rehabilitation services for residents living in licensed long-term care facilities.
-Topics include philosophy, purpose and techniques of rehabilitation and restorative nursing; medical terminology and abbreviations used in assessment and physical rehabilitation; and normal aging and disease processes associated with aging.
-0.5 lecture hours, 1 lab hour NUA 121 Advanced Nurse Assistant Prerequisite: Successful completion of NUA 101/103 or current CNA certification Advanced Nurse Assisting is intended for the Certified Nursing Assistant wanting to expand their professional role and practice.
-Based on the Advanced Nurse Assistant Training Program developed by the Illinois Department of Public Health, the ANA student will expand knowledge on anatomy, physiology and disease process, as wel as skills in customer service, conflict resolution, and learning styles, and patient care skills including point of care glucometers and orthostatic vital signs.
-6 lecture hours, 3 clinical hours NUA 195 Special Topics in Nursing Assistantvariable 1-4 cr. hrs Prerequisite: Consent of department Deals with current topics for nursing assistant not covered in other courses.
+Course is required for the CNA certificate.
+0 lecture hours, 3 clinical hours

+NUA 107 Physical Rehabilitation Aide Training ......2 cr. hr.

+Prerequisite: Certified nursing assistant or consent of department

+This course will prepare the nursing assistant to provide rehabilitation services for residents living in licensed long-term care facilities.
+Topics include philosophy, purpose, and techniques of rehabilitation and restorative nursing; medical terminology and abbreviations used in assessment and physical rehabilitation; and normal aging and disease processes associated with aging.
+0.5 lecture hours, 1 lab hour

+NUA 121 Advanced Nurse Assistant ......
+7 cr. hrs.

+Prerequisite: Successful completion of NUA 101/103 or current CNA certification

+Advanced Nurse Assisting is intended for the Certified Nursing Assistant wanting to expand their professional role and practice.
+Based on the Advanced Nurse Assistant Training Program developed by the Illinois Department of Public Health, the ANA student will expand knowledge on anatomy, physiology and disease process, as well as skills in customer service, conflict resolution, and learning styles, and patient care skills including point of care glucometers and orthostatic vital signs.
+6 lecture hours, 3 clinical hours

+NUA 195 Special Topics in Nursing Assistant\\\ ...... variable 1-4 cr. hrs.

+Deals with current topics for nursing assistant not covered in other courses.
 Topics will vary with needs, interests, and goals of the student and instructor.
 No topic will be offered more than twice within three years.
 May be repeated three times with different topics to a maximum of four credit hours.
 Topics to be listed on student's permanent academic record.

-NUA 295 Advanced Special Topics in Nursing Assistant variable 1-4 cr. hrs Prerequisite: Consent of department Deals with current topics for nursing assistant not covered in other courses.
+NUA 295 Advanced Special Topics in Nursing Assistant\\\ ...... variable 1-4 cr. hrs.

+Deals with current topics for nursing assistant not covered in other courses.
 Topics will vary with needs, interests, and goals of the student and instructor.
 No topic will be offered more than twice within three years.
 May be repeated three times with different topics to a maximum of four credit hours.
 Topics to be listed on student's permanent academic record.

+OFFICE TECHNOLOGY

-OFFICE TECHNOLOGY OFT 101 Beginning Keyboarding2 cr. hrs This course is intended to provide students with the ability to operate a standard keyboard rapidly and accurately using the touch method and build basic key boarding skill OFT 102 Keyboarding I2 cr. hrs Prerequisite: OFT 101 with a grade of "C" or above or consent of department This course teaches major business document formats, such as memos, letters reports and tables.
+OFT 101 Beginning Keyboarding......2 cr. hrs.

+This course is intended to provide students with the ability to operate a standard keyboard rapidly and accurately using the touch method and build basic key boarding skill.

-This course is designed to teach the concepts and procedures associated with entry-level medical office administrative positions.
-Students will learn basic medical terms, customer service techniques, Microsoft Office tasks, Electronic Health Record (EHR) system functionality and data privacy requirements.
-OFT 171 Administrative Medical Office II2 cr. hrs.
-Prerequisite: OFT 170 with a grade of "C" or above This course is a continuation of Administrative Medical Office I and is focused on administrative duties required for medical assistants.
-Students will be introduced to the responsibilities of medical assistants, safety in the medical office, patient education, and the role of the medical assistant as a patient navigator.
-Students will review EMR functionality and patient schedule management.
-1 lecture hour, 2 lab hours OFT 185 Medical Insurance & Coding 3 cr. hrs.
-This course provides an overview of medical insurance, medical claims, and coding requirements and procedures.
-Topics include government and third-party insurance plans, coding systems, and claims form processing.
-OFT 195 Special Topics in Office Technologyvariable 1-4 cr. hrs.
-Prerequisite: Consent of department Deals with current topics in office technology not covered in other courses.
-Topics will vary with needs, interests, and goals of the student and instructor.
-No topic will be offered more than twice within three years.
-May be repeated three times with different topics.
-Topics to be listed on student's permanent academic record.
-OFT 260 Customer Service 3 cr. hrs.
-This course prepares students to meet and exceed customer service expectations of both internal and external customers.
-The course addresses attitude and personal approach with customers; resolution of customer conflicts and complaints; importance of nonverbal communication and listening skills; appropriate telephone, online and written communication; professionalism; and stress and time management.
-OFT 270 Electronic Health Records An overview course that focuses on the fundamental concepts, terminology and functions of the electronic health record (EHR).
-The course will emphasize the principles of creating and maintaining electronic health records in acute and ambulatory health settings.
-EHR history, benefits, standards, functionality, security, and confidentiality in a variety of healthcare settings will be examined.
-Students will have hands-on training using the common functions of an electronic health record system.
-OFT 281 Medical Terminology 3 cr. hrs.
-Teaches medical language of prefixes, suffixes, and combining forms.
-Students will learn to pronounce and spell medical terms and also learn how to combine prefixes, suffixes, and combining forms to describe a medical term.
-Course utilizes a body system approach focusing upon specific body systems and providing a brief overview of anatomy and physiology, pathology, word roots, related terms, and special procedures with emphasis on building a working medical vocabulary based on body systems.
-OFT 282 Medical Transcription3 cr. hrs.
-Prerequisite: OFT 102 and OFT 281 Transcription of authentic physician-dictated reports organized by body systems of medical specialties.
-Emphasis is on development of accuracy, speed, and medical knowledge for transcription of letters, chart notes, history and physical examination reports, discharge summaries, laboratory reports, diagnostic studies, radiology and pathology reports; using reference materials and other resources efficiently; editing and proofreading techniques; and grammar and punctuation review.
-Available only as an Open Learning course.
+OFT 102 Keyboarding I ......
+2 cr. hrs.

+Prerequisite: OFT 101 with a grade of "C" or above or consent of department

+This course teaches major business document formats, such as memos, letters, reports and tables.

-OFT 170 Administrative Medical Office I.......4 cr. hrs.
+OFT 170 Administrative Medical Office I......
+4 cr. hrs.